-- 1. Any person aggrieved by the non-insertion in or omission from the register of any entry, or by any entry made in the register without sufficient cause, or by any entry wrongly remaining on the register, or by any error or defect in any entry in the register, may apply in the prescribed manner to the Court or, at the option of the applicant and subject to the provisions of section 49, to the Registrar, and the Court or the Registrar, as the case may be, may make such order for making, expunging or varying the entry as they may think fit. - 2.
-The Court or the Registrar, as the case may be, may in any proceeding under this section decide any question that it may be necessary or expedient to decide in connection with the rectification of the register. - In case of fraud in the registration, assignment or transmission of a registered trade mark, the Registrar may himself apply to the Court under the provisions of this section. - 4.
-Any order of the Court rectifying the register shall direct that notice of the rectification shall be served in the prescribed manner on the Registrar, and the Registrar shall on receipt of the notice rectify the register accordingly.
+34. (1) Any person aggrieved by the non-insertion in or omission General from the register of any entry, or by any entry made in the register power to without sufficient cause, or by any entry wrongly remaining on the entries in register, or by any error or defect in any entry in the register, may register. apply in the prescribed manner to the Court or, at the option of the applicant and subject to section 64, to the Registrar, and the tribunal may make such order for making, expunging or varying the entry as the tribunal may think fit.

-5. The power to rectify the register conferred by this section shall include power to remove a registration in Part A of the register, to Part B.

-34. Power to expunge or vary registration for breach of condition. →

-On application by any person aggrieved to the Court, or, at the option of the applicant and subject to the provision of section 49, to the Registrar, or on application by the Registrar to the Court, the Court or the Registrar, as the case may be, may make such order as they may think fit for expunging or varying the registration of a trade mark on the ground of any contravention of, or failure to observe, a condition entered on the register in relation thereto.
+- (2) The tribunal may in any proceeding under this section decide any question that it may be necessary or expedient to decide in connection with the rectification of the register. - (3) In case of fraud in the registration, assignment or transmission of a registered trade mark, the Registrar may himself apply to the Court under this section. - (4) Any order of the Court rectifying the register shall direct that notice of the rectification shall be served in the prescribed manner on the Registrar, and the Registrar shall on receipt of the notice rectify the register accordingly. - (5) The power to rectify the register conferred by this section shall include power to remove a registration in Part A of the register to Part B. - 35.
+On application by any person aggrieved to the Court, or, at Power to the option of the applicant and subject to section 64, to the Registrar, expunge or vary registraor on application by the Registrar to the Court, the tribunal may tion for make such order as the tribunal may think fit for expunging or varying the registration of a trade mark on the ground of any contravention of, or failure to observe, a condition entered on the register in relation thereto.

+condition.

-35. Correction of register. →
+Correction of register.

-- The Registrar may, on request made in the prescribed manner by the registered proprietor - a. correct any error in the name, address or description of the registered proprietor of a trade mark; - b. enter any change in the name, address or description of the person who is registered as proprietor of a trade mark; - c. cancel the entry of a trade mark on the register; - d. strike out any goods or services or classes of goods from those in respect of which a trade mark is registered; or - e. enter a disclaimer or memorandum relating to a trade mark which does not in any way extend the rights given by the existing registration of the trade mark. - 2.
-The Registrar may, on request made in the prescribed manner by a registered user of a trade mark, correct any error, or enter any change, in the name, address or description of the register user. - Any decision of the Registrar under this section shall be subject to recourse to the Court.
+- 36. (1) The Registrar may, on request made in the prescribed manner by the registered proprietor- - (a) correct any error in the name, address or description of the registered proprietor of a trade mark; - (b) enter any change in the name, address or description of the person who is registered as proprietor of a trade mark; - (c) cancel the entry of a trade mark on the register; - (d) strike out any goods or classes of goods from those in respect of which a trade mark is registered; or - (e) enter a disclaimer or memorandum relating to a trade mark which does not in any way extend the rights given by the existing registration of the trade mark. - (2) The Registrar may, on request made in the prescribed manner by a registered user of a trade mark, correct any error, or enter any change, in the name, address or description of the registered user. - (3) Any decision of the Registrar under this section shall be subject to appeal to the Court.

-36. Alteration of registered trade mark. →
+Alteration of registered trade mark.